 May Adadol Ingawanij is a writer, curator and teacher.
-Her research explores decentred histories and genealogies of cinematic arts; expressive and epistemological forms of potentiality in contemporary artistic and curatorial practices; aesthetics and circulation of artists’ moving image, art and independent films in, around, and related to Southeast Asia.
+She works on de-westernised and decentred histories and genealogies of cinematic arts; avant-garde legacies in Southeast Asia; forms of potentiality in contemporary artistic and curatorial practices; aesthetics and circulation of artists’ moving image, art and independent films in, around, and related to Southeast Asia.
 Her major research and teaching themes intersect film and media studies, art history, curatorial practice, artistic research, and area studies.
-She is Professor of Cinematic Arts and Co-director of the University of Westminster's research centre CREAM.
+She is Professor of Cinematic Arts and Co-director of the Centre for Research and Education in Arts and Media.